Security-Tools-Alliance/rengine-ng/README.md

 1. Updating is as simple as running the following command:

     ```bash
-    cd rengine && sudo ./update.sh
+    cd rengine-ng && sudo ./update.sh
     ```

-    If `update.sh` does not have execution permissions, please change it, `sudo chmod +x update.sh`
+    If `update.sh` does not have execution permissions, please grant it execution permissions: `sudo chmod +x update.sh`

     **NOTE:** if you're updating from 1.3.6 and you're getting a 'password authentication failed' error, consider uninstalling 1.3.6 first, then install 2.x.x as you'd normally do.